rahulp959/dotfiles/_homebrew/README.md

 ## Homebrew

+Special thanks to @beerecca for the initial brew file.

 Homebrew is "the missing package manager for macOS".
 Follow the instructions on the website to [install](https://brew.sh/).

 `tap`: Git repository of formulae that you can add to the list that brew tracks, updates, and installs from.
 The `homebrew/core` tap list (included when you download homebrew) is here: https://formulae.brew.sh/formula/.